xunilrj/sandbox/sources/haskellcpp/readme.md

     	return a+b;
     }

 OK.
 Let us see
-1 - auto in the return that it will have to compute the return type of the function;
+1 - auto in the return teels the compiler that I will specify later the return type of the function;
-2 - decltype receives a valid expression an return its type (http://en.cppreference.com/w/cpp/language/decltype);
+2 - decltype receives a valid expression and return its type (http://en.cppreference.com/w/cpp/language/decltype);
-3 - so this functionreturn type will depend on the return of (a+b).
+3 - so this function return type will depend on the return of (a+b).

 but with

     CanISum(Just(), Just())

 the compiler will raise an error:

     main.cpp: In function 'int main()':
     main.cpp:26:26: error: no matching function for call to 'canISum(Just, Just)' canISum(Just(),Just());